Mining and Processing

 Conventional open pit mining methods are used to mine the Detour Lake deposit utilizing a current fleet size of 32 haul trucks (CAT 795F - 300 tonnes), 2 electric cable shovels (48 m3), 4 hydraulic shovels (28 m3), 10 drills and various ancillary equipment to support the mining operation.

-The mining operation is using a conventional gravity, cyanidation and carbon-in-pulp processing facility currently operating at 60,000 tpd.
+The mining operation is using a conventional gravity, cyanidation and carbon-in-pulp processing facility currently operating at approximately 60,000 tpd.

 The crushing circuit includes a larger gyratory crusher (60"X113" HD equipped with 1,000 kW) and the addition of a secondary crushing circuit (2X750 kW crushers).
 In addition, this system is complemented with additional crushing capacity in the pebble crushing circuit (2X750 kW pebble crusher).